CosmWasm/mesh-security-hackathon/docs/ibc/Overview.md

 ## Deployment

 As mentioned in [the consumer section](../consumer/Consumer.md), we need to establish a trust relationship between the Provider side and the Consumer side.
 This is done in multiple stages.

+I refer to "Admin" here in most of the setup, which can be any address that can make calls on two chains.
+It is responsible for proper configuration, but revokes all it's power before the provider-consumer pairing has any voting power (permitted to virtually stake).
+It can be a normal account, a ledger, a cosmos sdk native multisig, a DAO using ICA to act on two chains.
+In theory this could be on-chain governance, but that would be unwieldy.

+I recommend using the approach of a single actor deploying (for simplicity), then using governance to authorize the connection once it is all configured (for security).

 Establish a channel (allow list):